AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/audiences-overview.md

 **Destination**
 The external platform or system where activated audiences are sent.

+**Match keys**
+Identifiers that Collaboration uses to match records across datasets and collaborators.
+Match keys support workflows such as audience overlap, activation, and measurement.

 ## Audience lifecycle {#audience-lifecycle}

 In Collaboration, you source audiences through data connections, manage them in **[!UICONTROL Setup]**, and use them in projects for supported use cases.